Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/question.md

 ﻿---
 name: Question
-about: Ask a question about the web app or S3 backend
+about: Ask a question about the CloudWatch/SNS monitoring scripts
 title: "[QUESTION] "
 labels: question
 assignees: